aduffy70/gbs-tools/README.txt

 renameclusters.py - Renames reads in cd-hit fasta output with the name of
-                    the cluster and the number of reads included in the cluster (instead of the name of the seed sequence).
+                    the cluster and the number of reads included in the cluster (instead of the name of the seed sequence). plotclustercounts.py - Generates data for a cluster size histogram.
+Includes counts of reads represented by each seed in a cluster of the output from renameclusters.py

 "Pipeline" used to clean up T. intricatum GBS dataset (This process could sped up drastically if some of these scripts were combined, but I left the